barmaleii77-hub/PneumoStabSim-Professional/docs/RENOVATION_MASTER_PLAN.md

    cross-functional visibility.
 3. After every sprint, append a changelog entry summarising progress and update the "status" blocks in this master plan.
+4. Maintain a rolling six-week milestone schedule in `docs/operations/milestones.md`, including planned capacity, dependencies, and review checkpoints with stakeholders.

 ---